saguijs/sagui/README.md

 Sagui will use the the **peerDependencies** information in the project's `package.json` to determine what are the external dependencies of the library that shouldn't be bundled in the final build.

-## Advanced configuration
+## <a name="advanced-configuration"></a>Advanced configuration

 Webpack and Karma have both very rich plugins ecosystems already, so it is no point trying to create a new ecosystem on top of them.
-Instead Sagui aims to provide a good set of default configurations that can be easily disabled or extended.
+Instead Sagui aims to provide a good base configuration that can be easily extended or changed.

-### <a name="custom-webpack-config"></a> Custom Webpack config
+### Extending the default Webpack configuration

 Sagui uses the standard Webpack [CLI](http://webpack.github.io/docs/cli.html) and [configuration file](http://webpack.github.io/docs/configuration.html) file, so extending it is pretty straightforward.